X

 It’s bad enough that it’s frigid outside and the weather is gloomy.
-On top of that, having splitting fingertips – skin fissures makes everything that much worse and the winter seem that much longer.
+On top of that, dealing with skin splitting on fingertips – skin fissures – makes everything that much worse and the winter seem that much longer.
 Splitting (fissuring) of the fingertips is a very common problem affecting many of us, most often in the extremely dry winter months.

 Splitting Fingertips – Skin Fissures